e-im/GravityControl/README.md

 # GravityControl
 ### ***Liberate your server from the anti-dupe bourgeoisie.***
 #### Paper plugin to enable gravity/sand duplication

-*This is my first plugin!
-Please tell me in issue if you notice any problem.
-I want to improve!*

 # [Downloads](https://github.com/laymanuel/GravityControl/releases) | [Discord](https://discord.gg/TNvq9y7esy)

 ## **Features:**